robinhowlett/slate/source/index.html.md

 Test methods are annotated with the `@TestFixture` annotation, which specifies what Snap implementation to use, input/output/error views configured, property settings specified, accounts associated etc.

-The test method should take a single `TestResult testResult` argument, which can be used within the test to determine whether the correct output was written (using an `OutputRecorder`), if errors occurred etc.
+The test method should take a single `TestResult` argument, which can be used within the test to determine whether the correct output was written (using an `OutputRecorder`), if errors occurred etc.

 In the `SingleDocGeneratorTest` sample provided, we can see that the test method focuses on examining that the `TestResult` did not receive any thrown exceptions, and that the declared output view registered the expected number of documents processed.